Wondering what travel bloggers do? Here’s a day in my life

 - By the beginning of 2020 the income from my blog and my freelance copywriting and content creation work was double what I’d earned in my part-time job.

 In April I took a leap of faith.
 I decided to give freelance life and my blog a chance.
 It took me more than five years to get to that point and I’ve had plenty of wobbles since about whether it was the right thing to do.
 After all, is it really possible to travel, write, be a half decent mum and earn a living? 🙌 And then something happens that suppresses those pesky wobbles.
 Today I won an award. 🙌 I’ve been a finalist in the BritMums Brilliance in Blogging Awards for the past two years and seen some excellent bloggers receive the top prize in the family travel category: @mummytravels and @mytravelmonkey.
 I don’t mind admitting it now (because I have confessed to them both since) that I was a nervous fan girl when I first met them at networking events.
 Now I’m so happy to call them friends, along with the other finalists in the category.
 So winning amongst such talented and hard working company is mind blowing. 🙌 Thank you to everyone who has supported me, followed me, read my rambles, championed my blog and chatted all things travel with me on and off line.
 You’re helping me stomp on those wobbles everyday! 🙌 #Britmums #SnapHappyBritmums #familytravel #familytravelblog #ukftb #Devonblogger

-This year I’ve had the chance to travel to Italy with friends, take the girls on a family cruise, be part of a fantastic press trip to Barcelona, holiday in Lake Garda and share UK mini-breaks with both sets of grandparents.
+In the past few years I’ve had the chance to travel to Italy with friends, take the girls on a family cruise, be part of a fantastic press trip to Barcelona, holiday in Lake Garda, Crete and Tuscany and share UK mini-breaks with both sets of grandparents.